R J Trees and Hedging Ltd Registered office The School, The Green, Biddestone, SN14 7DG, United Kingdom, Registered in GB

 Our range of Red Oak (Quercus rubra) bare root trees

 We have Red oak bare root trees in several specifications.
-The 1+0 specification plants are seedlings (often called whips) which were sown from acorns in spring and are sold during the following November to April months when dormant ie they are one year old.
+The 1+0, 1 year old plants are seedlings (often called whips) which were sown from acorns in spring and are sold during the following November to April months when dormant ie they are one year old.
 It is unusual for Oak to grow to a saleable plant in one year - generally we only have a few of these.
-The more normal specification for young oak saplings is a 1U1.
+The more normal specification for young oak saplings is a 1U1, 2 year old plant.

-We are delighted to be able to offer Select Stand seed provenance in this species (the best where plants are being grown for timber production) as well as standard UK provenance and some of the highest quality imported seed so if the seed provenance is particularly important to you, please give us a call so that we can allocate plants from the best batch for your needs.
+We are delighted to be able to offer Select Stand seed provenance in this species (the best option where plants are being grown for timber production) as well as standard UK provenance and some of the highest quality imported seed so if the seed provenance is particularly important to you, please give us a call so that we can allocate plants from the best batch for your needs.

 Also known as AKA Northern Red Oak or Champion Oak - Fagaceae family.